-In another classified message dated December 4, 1963 to the Mexico City Station from CIA headquarters, the Agency reported that the State Department check on Lopez had produced nothin yet because of the difficulty in tracing records using only a name and passport number.
+In another classified message dated December 4, 1963 to the Mexico (it) Station from CIA headquarters, the Agency reported that the State Department check on Lopez had produced nothiny yet because of the difficulty in tracing records using only a name and passport number.
 6/ The message contained this paragraph:

-We assume you have not told LITEMPO [Source] that Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
+We assume you have not told (LITEMPO) Source that Lopez flew to Cuba on 27 November because you do not want to blow the LIFIRE operation.
 This problem is up to you.
-7/ to the Mexico City Station involved cooperation between the plan of photographing passengers of flights departing for Havana.
+7/